The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Boann lived in Bru na Bóinne.
 That site was a popular destination for spiritual travellers.
 It was full of chambers where guests resided; interestingly, some chambers were meant only for the Fairy folk.

 At those trees, visitors performed their spiritual rituals and connected with their inner souls.
 Boann had a special role at the site; she assisted visitors with getting in touch with their spiritual side.
-For that reason, people refer to her as the goddess of inspiration besides being the goddess of the river.
+For that reason, people refer to her as the Goddess of inspiration in addition to being the goddess of the river.

 The mythology claims that Boann was able to clear your mind and banish any negativity with her powers.
-She was also the goddess of poetry and writing as well as music, though these traits were shared with many other gods of the tribe; so much so that it was seen as a given that one would innately possess these abilities.
+She was also the Goddess of poetry and writing as well as music.
+These traits were shared with many other Celtic Gods of the tribe, so much so that it was seen as a given that one would innately possess these abilities.
 The Celtic Goddess of Water and Rivers was an important part of many stories.

-Lir was the son of Midir and father of the four children of Lir who were cursed to be swans for 900 years.
-Lir remained loyal to his children moving out of his castle and living at the lake the swans were cursed to stay in for 300 years with his father midir.
-This is another reason why swans are symbols for love and loyalty in Irish mythology.
+Lir was the son of Midir and the father of the four children of Lir, who were cursed to be swans for 900 years.
+Lir remained loyal to his children moving out of his castle and living at the lake the swans were cursed to stay in for 300 years with his father, Midir.
+This is another reason why swans are symbols of love and loyalty in Irish mythology.

 Ernmas – Celtic Mother Goddess

-Ernmas is credited with being the Mother Goddess of Ireland many trios of Gods and Goddesses including the Morrigan and the Prophecy sisters who Ireland was named after.
+Ernmas is credited with being the Mother Goddess of Ireland.
+Many trios of Gods and Goddesses, including the Morrigan and the Prophecy sisters, for whom Ireland was named.

 Midir the Proud